futuresuper/fs-website-2021/src/pages/privacy-policy.md

 ## Data breaches

-We are required by the *​Privacy Act 1988*​ to notify you and the Office of the Australian Information Commissioner in the event of a serious data breach, for example if a database containing personal information is hacked or personal information is mistakenly provided to the wrong person.
+We are required by the Privacy Act 1988 to notify you and the Office of the Australian Information Commissioner (OAIC) in the event of an eligible data breach.
+For example, if a database containing your personal information is hacked or your personal information is mistakenly provided to the wrong person, and we have not been able to prevent the likelihood of serious harm to you because of the breach.

 Our notification to you will be sent as soon as practicable and will contain: